Mets–Phillies rivalry

 The Mets–Phillies rivalry or Battle of the Broads is a Major League Baseball (MLB) rivalry between the New York Mets and Philadelphia Phillies.
 Both clubs are members of MLB's National League (NL) East division.
 The rivalry between the two clubs is said to be among the most fiercely contested in the NL.
 The two NL East divisional rivals have met each other recently in playoff, division, and Wild Card races.
 The Battle of the Broads name is a nod to both cities having the word Broad in their major thoroughfare names: Broadway in New York, and Broad Street in Philadelphia.

-Aside from several brawls in the 1980s, the rivalry remained relatively low-key before the season, as the teams had rarely been competing for a playoff spot at the same time.
+Aside from several brawls in the 1980s, the rivalry remained relatively calm before the season, as the teams had rarely been competing for a playoff spot at the same time.
 A notable moment in their early meetings was Jim Bunning's perfect game on Father's Day of 1964, the first perfect game in Phillies history, which happened when the Mets were on a losing streak.
-The Phillies were near the bottom of the NL East when the Mets won the 1969 World Series and the National League pennant in 1973, while the Mets did not enjoy success in the late 1970s when the Phillies won three straight division championships.
+The Phillies were near the bottom of the NL East when the Mets won the 1969 World Series and the NL pennant in 1973, while the Mets did not enjoy success in the late 1970s when the Phillies won three straight division championships.
 Although both teams each won a World Series in the 1980s, the Mets were not serious contenders in the Phillies' playoff years (1980, 1981, and 1983), nor did the Phillies seriously contend in the Mets' playoff years (1986 and 1988).
 The Mets were the Majors' worst team when the Phillies won the NL pennant in 1993, and the Phillies could not post a winning record in either of the Mets' wild-card-winning seasons of 1999 or 2000, when the Mets faced the New York Yankees in the 2000 World Series.